Magisk-Modules-Alt-Repo/drc-remover/README.md

 This module has been tested on LineageOS and ArrowOS ROM's, and phh GSI's (Android 10 & 11 & 12, Qualcomm & MediaTek SoC, and Arm32 & Arm64 combinations).
 <br/><br/>

-* See also my companion magisk module ["Audio misc. settings"](https://github.com/Magisk-Modules-Alt-Repo/audio-misc-settings) to simply improve audio quality with respect to the number of media volume step and resampling distortion of the Android OS mixer (AudioFlinger), and my root script ["USB_SampleRate_Changer"](https://github.com/yzyhk904/USB_SampleRate_Changer) to change the sample rate of the USB (HAL) audio class driver and a 3.5mm jack on the fly like Bluetooth LDAC or Windows mixer to enjoy high resolution sound or to reduce resampling distortion (actually pre-echo, ringing and intermodulation) ultimately.
+* See also my companion magisk module ["Audio misc. settings"](https://github.com/Magisk-Modules-Alt-Repo/audio-misc-settings) for simply improving audio quality with respect to the number of media volume steps and resampling distortion of the Android OS mixer (AudioFlinger), and my root script ["USB_SampleRate_Changer"](https://github.com/yzyhk904/USB_SampleRate_Changer) to change the sample rate of the USB (HAL) audio class driver and a 3.5mm jack on the fly like Bluetooth LDAC or Windows mixer to enjoy high resolution sound or to reduce resampling distortion (actually pre-echo, ringing and intermodulation) ultimately.
 <br/><br/>